programminghistorian/ph-submissions/lessons/clustering-with-scikit-learn-in-python.md

     return selected_features
 ```

-Note that we have selected n=3 clusters as default for the k-means instance in `progressiveFeatureSelection()`.
-In the context of an advanced hyperparameter tuning (which is beyond the scope of this tutorial), it might make sense to train the `progressiveFeatureSelection()` with different n values for the k-means instance as well.
+Note that we have selected n=3 clusters as default for the *k*-means instance in `progressiveFeatureSelection()`.
+In the context of an advanced hyperparameter tuning (which is beyond the scope of this tutorial), it might make sense to train the `progressiveFeatureSelection()` with different n values for the *k*-means instance as well.
 For the sake of simplicity, we stick to n=3 clusters in this tutorial.

 ## 3. Standardizing the DNP Ancient Authors Dataset
 Next, we initialize scikit-learn's `StandardScaler()` to standardize our data.
-We apply scikit-learn's [`StandardScaler()`](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.StandardScaler.html) (z-score) to cast the mean of the columns to approximately zero and the standard deviation to one to account for the huge differences between the `word_count` and the other columns in `df_ancient_authors.csv`.
+We apply scikit-learn's [`StandardScaler()`](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.StandardScaler.html) (z-score) to cast the mean of the columns to approximately zero and the standard deviation to one, to account for the huge differences between the `word_count` and the other columns in `df_ancient_authors.csv`.

 ```Python
 scaler = SS()